audreyccheng/taobench/README.md

 ### `src/constants.h`

 Other benchmark-level attributes can be tweaked in this file.
-In particular, different values of READ_BATCH_SIZE and WRITE_BATCH_SIZE might improve performance for bulk loads and batch reads.
+In particular, different values of READ_BATCH_SIZE and WRITE_BATCH_SIZE might improve performance for batch inserts and batch reads.

 ## Running

-### Bulk Load
+### Batch insert

 This phase populates the DB tables with an initial set of edges and objects.
-To run the bulk load phase, use the following command:
+To run the batch insert phase, use the following command:

 ```
 ./benchmark -threads <num_threads> -db <db> -P path/to/database_properties.properties -C path/to/config.json -load -n <num_edges>